kzar/bitratchet-js/README.md

         hex : bitratchet.hex({ length : 8 })
      });

- - Each field's value should either be a primtive or a function that takes the current record context and returns one.
+ - Each field's value should either be a primitive or a function that takes the current record context and returns one.
  - During parsing if a primitive returns `undefined` it's data will be skipped.
  - During parsing if a primitive returns anything else without the `parse` property the value returned will be used for the field.